What It Actually Takes to Speak as a Leader (Coach Reveals)

 “I realised they weren’t smarter or better or cleverer than me… the only difference was they were doing it and I wasn’t.”

-This insight highlights the importance of self-belief in leadership.
+This highlights the importance of self-belief in leadership.
 Many potential leaders hold themselves back due to misconceptions about those at the top.
-Recognising that everyone has similar capacities can empower individuals to pursue higher roles.
+Recognising that everyone faces similar challenges (including around public speaking fears), helps you to keep progressing.

 Understanding oneself is crucial for setting meaningful goals.
 Stephen advises deep introspection to uncover true values and motivations, which guide career and life decisions.
 He mentions: